Family Education Webinar Series

 Coping With a Crisis

 Most families will experience a crisis (illness, loss, natural disaster, etc.) at some point.
 Whether it is a situation that impacts just your family or something impacting the entire community, families are affected in many ways.
-This webinar will provide the knowledge and tools to promote whole family wellness during a time of crisis: recognition of stress indicators, the development of coping strategies and positive communication.
+This recorded session will provide the knowledge and tools to promote whole family wellness during a time of crisis: recognition of stress indicators, the development of coping strategies and positive communication.

 Managing Stress With a Wellness Mindset